SHandapangoda/patternSearch/README.md

 # patternSearch

-Still naive bayes algorithm is available in C++ I will update other patterns later.
+Still naive bayes, KNP algorithm is available in C++ I will update other patterns later.
 Hoping to implement using python,java.